Trezor VS Ledger: Which one should you buy?

 In a general sense, a hardware wallet is a device that securely stores Bitcoin (BTC) and often other cryptocurrencies on a physical device that works in combination with a computer to manage transactions.

-This is significantly different to regular cryptocurrency wallets, where there is no physical device involved.
+This is significantly different from regular cryptocurrency wallets, where there is no physical device involved.

 In some cases, this excellent security can be attributed to the segmented architecture of the wallet design, which sees the private keys encrypted and stored offline within a segmented microcontroller, preventing them from being accessed from the outside.